Applying for an Improving Lives grant for

 What is our application process for Bristol?

-However, we remain open to smaller grants of up to £2,000 which are considered throughout the year and outside of our grants panel meetings, so these are not subject to our internal panel deadlines.
+From Tuesday 27th January 2026, we will remain open to applications for small one-off grants of up to £2,000 – these will be considered throughout the year and outside of our grants panel meetings, so they are not subject to our internal panel deadlines.
+If you are interested in applying for a small grant, please get in touch on 01666 505 500 or email office@natben.org.uk - we’re happy to talk it through.
+An application form will be available from 27th January 2026.

 What is our application process for Gloucestershire?